 Which fits which home

 - Natural-gas service at the curb: take it.
-The long-run cost
+The long-run cost advantage is real and the delivery model is hands-off.

 - Rural or off-grid: propane.
-The line-extension cost makes
+The line-extension cost makes utility natural gas a non-starter.

 Use the directory to find local propane suppliers in your area — search by ZIP to see who delivers near you.